Azure/Industrial-IoT/README.md

 1. Start the `Microsoft.Azure.IIoT.OpcUa.Services.Twin` project (e.g. press F5).
 1. Open a browser to `http://localhost:9041/` and test the service using the services' Swagger UI or the [OPC Twin CLI](https://github.com/Azure/azure-iiot-opc-twin-api).

+### Building and running the service on the command line

+1. Make sure the [Prerequisites](#Prerequisites) are set up.
+1. [Install .NET Core 2.1+][dotnet-install]
+1. Open a terminal window or command line window at the repo root.
+1. Set the [required environment variables](#Setup-Environment-variables) as explained [here](#Configuration-And-Environment-Variables)
+1. Run the following command:
+    ```bash
+    cd src
+    dotnet run
+    ```
+1. Open a browser to `http://localhost:9041/` and test the service using the services' Swagger UI or the [OPC Twin CLI](https://github.com/Azure/azure-iiot-opc-twin-api).

 ### Building and running the service using Docker

 1. Make sure [Docker][docker-url] is installed.